ruizi/BrightZone-Frontend/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

 * This repo only contains the frontend source code.
-[Click here](https://github.com/WenjiuWang/BrightZone-Backend) to access the backend repo.
+[Click](https://github.com/ruizi/BrightZone-Backend) to access the backend repo.